DanielZa2/CategoriesBackupTool/README.md

 ## How does it work?

 The tool reads a file in the steam directory called *sharedconfig.vdf* which contains all the information it needs.
 This file contain the application id numbers of your games and  the different categories to which they belong.
-The backup and restore options are essentially just copying sharedconfig.vdf.
+The backup and restore options are essentially just copying *sharedconfig.vdf*.
 The export option reads the file, extracts all the relevant information, matches the ids with names pulled either from a local file or from the net and presents it in a nice format.

 ## Does it support Mac / Linux?
 It should work but I don't have a machine to test it on, so you tell me.